gov-cy/staging-govcy-design-system-docs/src/components/character_count.md

 ---
 title: "Character count"
 date: 2022-02-01 00:01:01Z
+description: "Help users know how much text they can enter when there is a limit on the number of characters."
 ---

 Help users know how much text they can enter when there is a limit on the number of characters.